Nexfinity/CakeyBot-Wiki/feature/afk-messages.md

 4. Auto Remove AFK
    * This setting will automatically remove a user from AFK if they send a message in any channel or if they join a voice channel.
 (If they get moved to a guild-set AFK channel they will keep their AFK status)

-You can also view all AFK users [here](https://cakey.bot/dashboard/public/afk-list).
+You can also view all AFK users on our web dashboard.

 # Related Commands
 Usage Key: `<required>` / `[optional]`